 Also, consider your sock choice.
 There is nothing worse than frozen toes.
 A pair of lightweight or medium-weight socks works best.
 Good fabrics for ski and snowboard socks are wool, polyester, and silk.
 Don't give into the idea that multiple layers of socks are better.
 That will only restrict circulation and cause your feet to be colder rather than warmer.

 For the middle layer, look for pullovers, sweat shirts, and vests that will keep you warm by trapping air between the fibers and insulating you.
 A great material for this is fleece.

 It is important that your jacket and pants guard against the elements and keep out the snow, while allowing some breath-ability.
 When looking for a jacket, look for one that has a snow guard or is long enough to overlap the pants a couple inches.
 One of the most important purchases you will make for skiing and snowboarding is your gloves.
 Hands can easily get wet and it is very important to keep them warm.

 Protect your eyes!
 Sunglasses or goggles protect eyes from dangerous UV rays, which become stronger with the reflection of surfaces such as snow.

-Wear warm hat or helmet.
+Wear a warm hat or helmet.
 Like other layers, make sure the fabric works well when wet, such as wool or polyester.
 Helmets are also a warm and safe idea.
 Most helmets have the same safety standards and can often be rented if need be.

 You may not need as many layers of clothing as you think.
 On a sunny day, you may only need two layers - the waterproof outer layer and the turtleneck/long underwear first layer.
 But bring a middle layer (fleece or wool sweater) just in case.
 You can always take off some layers as you warm up.